adrianmoo2/adrianmoo2.github.io/README.md

 Estimated time working since last iteration: 1.5 hours

 Notable features adjusted:
--Basically finished "My Projects" section
+-Basically finished "My Projects" section (in terms of layout & content)
 -Need to modify "College Schoolwork."
 Current text is inappropriate
 -Need to modify home carousel images
+-Need to add navigation from projects to Github
+-Need to decide what kind of hover I want for the projects

 Total time spent working on project: 6.5 hours